DavidVorick/CodeCommit/src/consistency/UserSpecification.md

 This is a specification for the implementation of an agentic coding workflow that builds context for an LLM that reviews code and then generates a report.
-The report is placed as a standalone file in agent-config/consistency-report.txt.
+The report is logged printed to stdout.

 ## The Query